rcsoccersim/manual/source/soccerserver.rst

 the direction of the line.

 Currently there are 55 flags (the goals counts as flags) and 4 lines to be seen.
-All of the flags and lines are shown in Fig. :ref:`field-detailed`.
+All of the flags and lines are shown in :numref:`field-detailed`.

 .. figure:: ./images/field-detailed.*
   :align: center